StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: System Design

 \section{System Design}

-StreetDesignAI is an interactive evaluation system for inclusive cycling infrastructure design.
+StreetDesignAI is an interactive evaluation system that enables designers to consider a broader range of cyclist perspectives during cycling infrastructure design.
 Our system makes conflicts between stakeholder experiences explicit, supports targeted interrogation of why conflicts arise, and keeps conflicts visible across iteration so designers can negotiate trade-offs.

 To achieve this, StreetDesignAI couples three capabilities into one iterative workflow: (1) \textbf{grounded context} (street-view imagery and OpenStreetMap attributes), (2) \textbf{multi-perspective evaluation} through persona-based agents representing heterogeneous user groups, and (3) \textbf{visualization-driven iteration} through parameterized design edits that are rendered at the street level and immediately re-evaluated.
 This framing distinguishes StreetDesignAI from general-purpose conversational tools (e.g., ChatGPT), which can provide suggestions but do not inherently structure parallel comparison, conflict surfacing, and iterative trade-off negotiation within a single workflow.